webosose/website/content/en/samples/posts/2023-12-12-facial-recognition-based-kiosks.md

    	* You can check if the npm is installed well through the command below.
     * React-scripts are required when you build a project later.

+    * qrcode.react is for generating QR code in the future.

  	        npm -v

             npm install react-scripts

+            npm install qrcode.react

 3. CLI Installation